 The labels containing ingredients are another way to find whole-grain products.
 Look for the word “whole” in the list to find the whole-grain items.
 But this doesn’t guarantee the presence of significant whole grain in the product.
 It can be anywhere from 1% to 49% as nothing is clear, so you can’t be sure.

 Identifying the Whole Grain ingredients in the multigrain products gets even more complex.
 In such cases, the product labels usually mention the ingredients.
-But the contribution of each ingredient in forming the entire product is often omitted.
+But the contribution of each ingredient in food products forming the entire product is often omitted.
 So, there is no way to find the exact composition of the Whole Grain.

 In such a case, the presence of a Whole Grain stamp can be your savior.